dimyG/jekyll-theme-chirpy/_posts/2020-06-04-getting-into-artificial-intelligence.md

 The word dog is just a specific sound that is related with an object, in this case the dog and the mechanism that relates them could be identical with the one that relates the barking sound with the sight of the dog.

-# Encoders
+## Encoders
 The way I approached this issue was by thinking in terms of neural networks that process the seemingly random input signals and produce simple compact representations of the main patterns find in them.

-The high-dimensional sensory input signals are narrowed down to low-dimensional output signals which represent higher level concepts (or patterns).
-This transformation between the input and output space, is achieved by multi layer neural networks the input layer of which, contains a larger number of neurons than the output layer.
+A typical multi layer neural network is composed by many layers of neurons, each one of which process the output of the previous layer.
+Usually the input layer has far more neurons than the output layer.
+This way the input layer can represent signals that contain a lot of details (high-dimensional signals) while the output layer can only represent "rough" signals with not much detail (low-dimensional signals).
+We say that a neural network _learns_ to identify a pattern in the input signal, when it produces the same output every time it receives signals that contain this pattern.
-Let's not focus on what drives this transformation and how is achieved, let's focus on the result.
+Let's not focus on what drives this learning process, let's focus on the result.
 An input signal represented by a large number of firing neurons in the input layer, is transformed to a small set of of firing neurons in the output layer.
+This set of firing neurons of the output layer, represents a pattern of the input signal, or using a more generic term, it represents a "concept".
+For this reason I call this set of firing neurons, the `representation set` of this concept.
-This set represents a high-level concept, which I call the **_representation set_** of this concept.
-Every distinct sound and every distinct object is represented by its own representation set.
-Every time we see a dog, the same representation set is activated.
+Every distinct sound and every distinct object corresponds to an input signal which is processed by a neural network and is eventually represented by a specific representation set in the output neurons of the network.
+Through this prism, every time we see a dog, the same representation set is activated.
 This representation set can be thought of as an encoding of the semantics of the input signal or a compressed representation of it, so the neural network that creates it can be called _Encoder_.

-This basic process can be easily depicted with a very simple diagram that also shows the notation I use for this type of diagrams.
+This basic process can be easily depicted with a very simple diagram that also shows the notation I use.

 <img src="/assets/img/sample/ai_notation.PNG" alt="shell_mesh" width="400"/>

+> ***Note***: The transformation of an input signal to an output one, performed by a neural network, can be thought of as the transformation of a vector between an input and an output space where the input space has more dimensions from the output space.
+The output space is usually called **latent space**.

-In the context of the previous example, when we see a dog, the visual field which is a collection of colors and shapes is transformed to an electrical signal, is processed by the visual system and is narrowed down to a specific set of firing neurons that collectively, they represent the high-level pattern of a dog.
+In the context of the previous example, when we see a dog, the visual field which is a collection of colors and shapes is transformed to an electrical signal, is processed by the visual system and is narrowed down to a specific set of firing neurons that collectively, they represent the pattern of a dog and can be called the dog's _latent vector_.
 (Let's not focus on what type of neural networks are good for visual signal processing nor the exact methods they do it).
 The same process takes place in the auditory system too.
-The word "dog" which fundamentally is a sequence of air vibrations, is transformed to an electrical signal, processed by the auditory system and narrowed down to a specific set of firing neurons that represent the high-level pattern of the word "dog".
-If this is the case, then how these two representation sets are correlated with each other so that one can be generated by the other?
+The word "dog" which fundamentally is a sequence of air vibrations, is transformed to an electrical signal, processed by the auditory system and narrowed down to a specific set of firing neurons that represent the pattern of the word "dog".
+If this is the case, then how these two representation sets (or latent vectors) are correlated with each other so that one can be generated by the other?

-# Correlators
+## Correlators
-Another obvious phenomenon is that in order for two concepts (as previously defined) to be correlated with each other, they must be active at the same time.
+Another obvious phenomenon is that in order for two "concepts" (representation sets or latent vectors) to be correlated with each other, they must be active at the same time.
 For example when we stand next to a barking dog, the sight of the dog and the sound of the barking are processed simultaneously and both representation sets are active at the same time.
 Similarly when we learn the word "dog" the visual and auditory signals must be received at the same time in order to learn